About the GPA Certificate Program

-Each cluster has at least one Faculty Cluster Leader (FCL).
-FCLs organize cluster courses and secure agreement from participating faculty to include their course in the cluster.
-Courses are included in each cluster at the discretion of each cluster’s FCLs.
+All cluster courses are coordinated by the GPA Curriculum Coordinator.
+The Curriculum Coordinator organizes cluster courses and secure agreement from participating faculty to include their course in the cluster.
+Courses are included in each cluster at the discretion of the GPA Associate Director.

 The GPA certificate program is open to all graduate students enrolled in the UCLA Luskin School of Public Affairs.
 Students must be enrolled in a MURP, MPP, MSW, or PhD program at Luskin in order to obtain the GPA certificate.
 Other UCLA students (undergraduate and graduate) and students from other universities are not eligible to participate at this time.